 The V.I.S.T.A.
+Project

-Project (Volunteers in Skills and Training Achievements)
+(Volunteers in Skills and Training Achievements)

-In November 1992, following discussion, dialogue, consultation and policy meetings, a proposed project application focusing on the pre-training and retraining needs of this specific group was approved and in January 1993 work on this initiative commenced.
+In November 1992, following discussion, dialogue, consultation and policy meetings, a proposed project application focussing on the pre-training and retraining needs of drug users was approved and in January 1993 work on this initiative commenced.